 HBF+Europe: Distribution Support

 Through HBF+Europe: Distribution support, the Hubert Bals Fund aims to offers financial support to the distribution of feature films by filmmakers from Africa, Asia, Latin America and parts of Eastern Europe, to stimulate the promotion and circulation of international co-productions in Europe and beyond.
 Through this scheme, the HBF expects to boost the potential of these films to find their audiences in Europe and beyond.
 HBF+Europe is supported by the Creative Europe - MEDIA programme of the European Union.
 Applications for HBF+Europe Distribution can be submitted year round.
+A selection meeting has been planned for the beginning of September.
+Applicants that want their projects to be discussed during this meeting should send in their projects before 7 August.

 The entry form for HBF+Europe: Distribution support is available in MyIFFR now.